gzquse/qcddl/README.md

-# 🚀 MPC Deadlines Hub
+# 🚀 Quantum Computing Deadline

-Welcome to the **MPC Deadlines Hub**, your one-stop destination for keeping track of the latest deadlines for top Multi-Party Computation (MPC) conferences, journals, and workshops! 📅✨
+Welcome to the **Quantum Computing Hub**, your one-stop destination for keeping track of the latest deadlines for top qc conferences, journals, and workshops! 📅✨

-## 🤔 What is MPC?

-Secure Multi-party Computation (MPC) allows a set of mutually distrusting parties to perform a joint computation over their private inputs while preserving the privacy of their individual inputs.
-Curious to learn more?
-Check out this **[MPC overview](https://eprint.iacr.org/2020/300)**! 🔍🔐

 ## 🚀 Adding/updating a conference